tweag/jupyenv/README.md

 # JupyterWith

-This repository provides a Nix-based framework for the definition of declarative and reproducible Jupyter environments including:

-- a declarative setup of Jupyter kernels
+This repository provides a Nix-based framework for the definition of declarative and reproducible Jupyter environments.
+The environments include jupyterlab - configurable with extension - the classic notebook, and configurable Jupyter kernels with their libraries.
-- a declarative setup of the libraries exposed to these kernels
-- a flexible use of arbitrary extensions

-A jupyter environment can be defined in a single `shell.nix` file which can be distributed together with a notebook to ensure reproducibility.
+In pratice, a jupyter environment is defined in a single `shell.nix` file which can be distributed together with a notebook as a self-contained reproducible package.

 Currently, the supported kernels are: